‘Significant concern’ raised around missing boy Kyran Durnin in August

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-A “significant concern” was raised around missing eight-year-old Kyran Durnin in August, Tusla has said.
+A “significant concern” was raised around missing eight-year-old Kyran Durnin in August, Ireland’s Child and Family Agency has said.

 The former family home of the child in Dundalk, Co Louth was searched on Tuesday by detectives investigating his suspected murder.